 I think Shanna offered some amazing insight on how we can help create healthy habits to raise healthy kids.
-I know many of us have had to lose weight and I just wanted to address how our journey’s could affect our children.

 Looking back at pictures of myself I see a little girl who was sad.
 But, she didn’t really need to be.

 I see a little girl who was growing into herself, and shouldn’t have been comparing herself to others.